comius/dedekindreals/doc/05-DD-Floats.md

  - **the result is greatest (respectively) least such representable number in given precision.**

 *Rationale:* Given precision, because we need to control memory footprint.
 Lower/upper bound in needs for correct computation.
-Greatest/least is not strictly necessary and we could drop it in favour of faster computation.
+Greatest/least is not strictly necessary and we could drop it in favor of faster computation.

-*Verification:* No matter the underlying implementation we can test the bounds by increasing given precision and adding/subtracting on ulp.
-For BigDecimal implementation we know that addition, subtraction, multiplication with precision big enough eventually returns proper result.
+*Verification:* No matter the underlying implementation we can test the bounds by increasing given precision and adding/subtracting an ulp.
+For BigDecimal implementation we assume that addition, subtraction, multiplication with precision big enough eventually returns proper result.
 Division may be tested using multiplication.

 *Source:* efficiency, correct result